thelabdc/six-steps-to-datascience/README.md

 While you wait for docker to do its thing, you can read more about this jupyter “docker stack” [here](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook).
 (Or, if you want to really impress nerds with your command line mastery, you can learn about [vim](http://www.labnol.org/internet/learning-vim-for-beginners/28820/), [grep](https://quickleft.com/blog/command-line-tutorials-finding-grepping/), [sed and awk](https://quickleft.com/blog/command-line-tutorials-sed-awk/).)

-# Not a Step: What is going on here?
+# What is going on here?
 You just installed a “container engine” inside your computer that can host lots of different types of “contained” computer images.
 This is great because:
 * _Science!_ Everything you do is now [fully reproducible](https://arxiv.org/pdf/1410.0846.pdf) on any computer that runs an open source container engine.
 No more “which version of which software on which platform?”
 * _Isolation = fewer conflicts._ No more messing with your computer’s settings or having conflicting apps.
 Everything is “contained” in a container.
 * _Isolation = better security._ Because docker containers are relatively isolated, you can configure each with distinct passwords, encryption, secure connections to private github accounts, etc.
 * _Scalable._ You can -- when you are a bit more advanced -- do the same thing on a much more powerful computer (or cluster of computers) in the cloud.
+A cautionary note: every image you store on your computer takes up disk space, and every image you run occupies memory and taxes your processor, so: (1) don't download more images than you need, and (2) be sure to shut down images that you are not using.

 # 3. Jupyter
 AFTER docker has successfully downloaded and extracted the jupyter image, open a browser and type this into the address bar: